Documentation

 - Quick start: your first analysis

-Run your first SERPTool keyword analysis in under 5 minutes.
+Run your first SERPTool keyword analysis in under 5 minutes — sign up, paste your keywords, read the opportunity scores.
+The shortest path to insight.

 - Understanding the dashboard